 It is communicated that the overall aim of the site investigations is to collect the necessary data and information required to inform the engineering and detailed design of the proposed windfarm area and the cable route ashore.
-The possible installation of a windfarm and associated infrastructure in the area in the future would be the subject of a separate Foreshore Lease / Licence application and is not the subject of these current applications.
+The possible installation of a windfarm and associated infrastructure in the area in the future would be the subject of a separate Foreshore Lease / Licence application and is not the subject of this current application.
 The surveys are design to provide information on the nature and morphology of the seabed within the search areas.
 In addition, it is proposed to generate up-to-date wind resource and metocean data as well as environmental and ecological data to inform the Environmental Impact Assessment (EIA) and Appropriate Assessment (AA) for any future offshore windfarm project that comes forward within and outside of the Foreshore Licence Application Area.
-The Marine Institute is of the view that the outputs of any surveys be also used by the regulatory body (DHLGH) to generate baseline information in order to inform future monitoring and to this end the extent of the surveying be considered carefully by DHLGH.
+The Marine Institute is of the view that the outputs of any surveys be used by the regulatory body (DHLGH) to generate baseline information in order to inform future monitoring.